PPgp/bayesLifeHIV/README.md

 #### Projections

-To generate predictions for the toy simulation above, run the following command:
+To generate predictions for all countries for the toy simulation above, run the following command:

 ```
 pred <- e0hiv.predict(sim.dir = sim.dir, burnin = 10,
 			replace.output=TRUE)
 ```
+Again, this generates predictions for non-epidemic as well as epidemic countries.
 Countries considered as epidemic in the prediction can be viewed via

 ```
 hiv.countries.pred(m$meta)
 ```

 Summaries, trajectory plots, maps etc. can be viewed as with ususal **bayesLife** objects, see ``?bayesLife``.
 E.g.